Reading-eScience-Centre/ncwms/docs/04-usage.md

 ### GetTimeseries

 This produces either a timeseries graph or, if downloading is enabled, a CSV file containing the data.
-The URL parameters are identical to those of a GetFeatureInfo request.
+The URL parameters must include all mandatory parameters of a GetFeatureInfo request to specify the location where the query is taking place.
+In addition, the parameters `CHARTWIDTH` and `CHARTHEIGHT` specify the output size of the graph - note that the `HEIGHT` and `WIDTH` parameters define the location of the query (along with `BBOX`, `X`/`I`, and `Y`/`J`).

 The `TIME` parameter should specify a range of times in the form `starttime/endtime`, and the supported formats are:

 * image/png
 * image/jpg